First-Time Boat Owners: 10 Tips to Get Started

-The boat launch ramp has its own etiquette, developed to keep things moving smoothly even on the busiest weekend morning.
+The boat launch ramp has its own etiquette (be sure to read Boat Ramp Etiquette 101 to learn more), developed to keep things moving smoothly even on the busiest weekend morning.
 Knowing the drill will help you keep your stress level down and get your day on the water off to a great start.

 You might store your new boat on its trailer, but where will you park it?
 Not all communities permit boats to be parked-long-term in a residential driveway.
 Will your boat trailer fit in your garage?
 Maybe you need a trailer with a swing-away tongue.
 There are many other boat-storage options, from a dry stack valet service to mooring in a marina.

 Pro Tip: If your boat will be stored outside, invest in a good cover.
 Keep the boat protected from UV rays and weathering, and it’ll look much better a few years down the road.